 Snakes don’t like to drink from still water or streams.
 They prefer to drink small raindrops, which are fresher and cleaner.
 They’ll also drink the morning dew if there is any.

-According to the journal The Southwestern Naturalist, some desert snakes have even learned to flatten their bodies to collect rainwater and then drink that.
+According to The Southwestern Naturalist, some desert snakes have even learned to flatten their bodies to collect rainwater and then drink that.

 Some snakes live exclusively in the desert.
 Others can live in a range of environments, from rocky plains high above sea level to grasslands and deserts, and everywhere in between.